 What should I bring?
 What should I wear?

 Whitewater Trips: You want to wear as little cotton as possible on the river (especially no jeans or sweatshirts).
 Swimsuit is ideal and fleece, wool and polypropylene are also very good fabrics to wear if you are concerned about being cold.
-We do supply splash gear and you can rent wetsuits and neoprene booties.
-Renting wetsuits and booties are a great way to ensure that you will not be cold during the trip.
+We have wetsuits, jackets and neoprene booties rent for a small cleaning fee.
+Renting wetsuits, jackets and booties are a great way to ensure that you will not be cold during the trip.

 You also want to wear shoes that you can get wet…Tevas, Sneakers, or anything that is attached to your foot will work.
 You cannot go barefoot on the river (there is a short walk at the end of the trip up to where the bus is) and you cannot wear flip-flops because they can fall off and float away in the river.
 We do rent neoprene boots at our shop for $4 and they are perfect to wear if you want to keep your shoes dry and keep your body warmer.